 Similar to hospitality, events and venues see an upswing in busyness around the holiday season.
 You’re likely to find active positions available for holiday performances or seasonal soirees within events and venues throughout the season.
 Due to the timing of different events, these are also great opportunities for shifts outside the regular 9-to-5.

 Even with the rise in popularity of online shopping, brick and mortar stores are still bustling.
-With all these customers out looking for the best deals, retailers need plenty of extra hands on deck for stocking and shelving, customer service, and checkout clerks.
+With all these customers out looking for the best deals, retailers need plenty of extra hands on deck for stocking and shelving, customer service, and checking out customers.
 There’s also plenty of extra merchandising to be done, so look for roles arranging product displays and helping merchandise the store to put your knack for design to use.

 About the AuthorMore Content by Anna Mischke